zclawr/rpg-sentiment-analysis/README.md

 ### Figures
 - Your report should include relevant figures of your choosing to help with the narration of your story, including legends (similar to a scientific paper).
 For reference you search machine learning and your model in google scholar for reference examples.

-The word cloud below illustrates the frequency of words from the labeled observations, with common stop words removed as well as proper nouns that relate to Star Wars-specific lingo and characters.
+The word cloud below illustrates the frequency of words from the labeled observations, with common stop words removed as well as proper nouns that relate to Star Wars-specific lingo and characters (i.e. 'Luke', 'Solo', 'Jabba', 'Yoda', 'Han', 'Wookiee', 'Skywalker', 'Chewie', 'Dagobah', 'Hutt', 'Artoo', 'Threepio', 'Vader', 'Lando', 'Leia', 'Jedi', 'Ben', 'Rouge', 'droid', 'Dack').
 ![wordcloud](https://github.com/user-attachments/assets/b413220a-8a45-4331-9240-f61b47f81eda)

 The following 10 columns represent the emotional intensity of the dialogue in terms of the following emotions: Joy, Sadness, Disgust, Fear, Anger, Surprise, Calmness, Confusion, Anxiety, and Lust.
 The emotional intensity is represented by an integer ranging from 0 (not intense at all) to 10 (extremely intense).
 The following bar graph illustrates the distribution of emotions across all observed dialogue by summing the intensity ratings for all dialogues: